 How much notice must a tenant give to move?

 A tenant has to give 60 days written notice to terminate their tenancy.
 The termination date must be the last day of the rental period or the lease.
+This rule applies to month-to-month tenancies, but not if a tenant has entered into a fixed-term lease.

 Can a tenant be evicted in the winter-time?